yaksas443/adversaryemulation.github.io/aksh.md

  - ### Lab Management
    - !deploy - Deploy the lab.
-   - !destroy - Destroy the lab
+   - !destroy - Destroy the lab.
    - !start - Start lab machines.
 This command takes in either a single machine name or ALL to start all machines.
    - !stop - Stop lab machines.
 This command takes in either a single machine name or ALL to start all machines.
    - !reboot - Reboot lab machines.
 This command takes in either a single machine name or ALL to start all machines.